Tasks and goals

 Exchange of experience

-We offer internal exchange of experience and with the country and nationwide "scene" of child and youth cultural education for our member organizations.
-We carry out our own pilot projects and programs, stimulate innovative processes in cultural youth education and organize symposia and vocational training.
-We also promote the development of new interest groups in the field of cultural education.
+We offer internal exchange of experience and with the country and nationwide "scene" of child and youth culture and arts education for our member organizations.
+We carry out our own pilot projects and programs, stimulate innovative processes in youth education and organize symposia and vocational training.
+We also promote the development of new interest groups in the field of culture and arts education.

 Cultural education requires intensive cooperation between different educational institutions.
 The cooperation and networking of schools, professional training, youth, social and cultural sectors is a key to a comprehensive personality development of young people and a forward looking culture of growing up.